-Typically there are two types of architecture, may be either centralized around a C&C server or decentralized using peer-to-peer communication.
+Typically, two types of architecture are either centralized around a C&C server or decentralized using peer-to-peer communication.

-The most common and widespread type with a C&C server is centralized which provides resources to individual clients requests.
+The most common and widespread type, which provides resources to individual clients’ requests, is centralized with a C&C server.
 This is a type of network based on client-server model.
 Typically these type of botnet communicates through Internet Relay Chat(IRC).

 - IRC clients are computer programs that a user can install on his or her system.